6 Best Organic Kids Bedding Products: Certified Non-Toxic

 • GREENGUARD: GREENGUARD and GREENGUARD Gold are part of a certification program developed by UL Environment and administered by the GREENGUARD Environmental Institute (GEI).
 It tests products for their chemical emissions to ensure they meet low-emission standards.
 Any product with this certification has been tested for volatile organic compounds (VOCs) and other chemicals.

-These certifications help provide assurance that the product you're buying is indeed organic, safe, and produced in an environmentally and socially responsible manner.
+These organic certifications help provide assurance that the product you're buying is genuinely organic, safe, and produced in an environmentally and socially responsible manner.

 The Fun Factor